nestjs/docs.nestjs.com/content/techniques/caching.md

 $ npm install cache-manager
 ```

+> warning **Warning**  As of version `>=9.2.1` of NestJS is compatible with both `cache-manager` v4 and v5.

+> warning **Warning**  `Cache-manager` version 4 uses seconds for `TTL (Time-To-Live)`.
+Current version of `cache-manager` (v5) has switched to using milliseconds instead.
+NestJS doesn't convert the value, and simply forwards the ttl you provide to the library.
+In other words:
+> * If using `cache-manager` v4, provide ttl in seconds
+> * If using `cache-manager` v5 or newer, provide ttl in milliseconds
+> Documentation is referring to seconds, since NestJS was released targeting version 4 of cache-manager.

 #### In-memory cache

 Nest provides a unified API for various cache storage providers.
 The built-in one is an in-memory data store.
 However, you can easily switch to a more comprehensive solution, like Redis.